 \subsection{Collaborative Neural Rendering}

-\textbf{Overview.} CoNR consists of a renderer and an optional UDP detector.
-Figure~\ref{fig:overview} shows the pipeline of the proposed approach.
-CoNR generates character image of the desired pose, taking the UDP representation $\hat{\mathbf{P}}_{tar}$ of target pose and a character sheet $\mathbf{S}_{ref}$, as the inputs.
-When generating more than one pose, we feed different UDPs and keep same reference character sheet.
+\textbf{Overview.} We utilize a collaborative inference for a convolutional neural network named \textbf{CINN}, inspired by PointNet~\cite{qi2017pointnet} and Equivariant-SFM~\cite{moran2021deep}.
+CoNR consists of a CINN renderer and an optional UDP Detector.
+Figure~\ref{fig:acs}(c) shows the pipeline of the proposed approach.
+CoNR generates a character image of the desired pose, taking the UDP representation ${\mathbf{P}}_{tar}$ of the target pose and a character sheet $\mathbf{S}_{ref}$, as the inputs.
+When generating more than one pose, we feed different UDPs and use the same reference character sheet.

-The input UDP representation can be produced by a UDP detector from reference images or videos.
-For interactive applications like games, the existing physics engine can be used as a drop-in replacement for the UDP detector to directly compute body and cloth dynamics for the anime character.
+The input UDP representation can be produced by a UDP Detector from reference images.
+For interactive applications like games, the existing physics engine can be used as a drop-in replacement for the UDP Detector to compute body and cloth dynamics for the anime character directly.